neelsoumya/dsSurvivalClient/README.md

 ## Introduction

-This is a standalone package for building survival functions (client side) for DataSHIELD (a platform for federated analysis of private data).
+`dsSurvivalClient` is a standalone package for building survival functions (client side) for DataSHIELD (a platform for federated analysis of private data).
 These are client side functions for building survival models, Cox proportional hazards models and Cox regression models.

 A tutorial in bookdown format with executable code is available here: